ConorWarrilow/Academic-Success-Analysis/readme.md

 </div>
 </details>

 A few features are highly correlated, particuarly those involving curricular units.
-As we'll likelyt be using tree based models, this isn't necessarily a problem when it comes to model accuracy, however we still need to be mindful about these features when assessing feature importance.
+As we'll likely be using tree based models, this isn't too problematic when it comes to model accuracy, however we'll need to be mindful when assessing feature importance.
 It would be wise to either drop certain features, aggregate highly correlated features, or to simply take these correlated features into account.

 ### Dendogram